Universal Tax Deductions Every 1099 Freelancer Should Claim in 2026

 Other Universal Deductions for Every Freelancer

-Beyond the big four (SE tax, health insurance, retirement, and home office), every 1099 freelancer can claim a broad set of business deductions on Schedule C:
+Beyond the big four, every freelancer can claim these on Schedule C:

 - Business phone and internet (business-use percentage of your monthly bills)